microsoft/cobalt/infra/modules/providers/azure/storage-account/README.md

 - Ability to deploy a Storage Account with a role assigned Azure Resource client.

-- Ability to deploy a Storage Container within the Storage Account.
+- Ability to deploy Storage Containers alongside deploying a Storage Account.

 ## Definition